vultisig/docs/threshold-signature-scheme/tss-actions.md

 2. Key-Signing
 3. Re-Sharing

-## **Key-Generation**
+## Key Generation

 Key generation (Key-gen) is a process by which devices prove access to a secret and generate a shared public key.
 This requires 100% of the devices to be online.
-The shared public key generated through this process can then be used to create on-chain addresses, referred to as the "vault," for receiving funds.&#x20;
+The shared public key generated through this process can then be used to create on-chain addresses, referred to as the "vault," for receiving funds.

 These vault addresses resemble simple wallet addresses, known as "externally-owned accounts" (EOA), and do not appear as special contracts or scripts.